 The Green Revolution helped us achieve this target and led traditional farming to an unimaginable scale.
 Formerly, producing crops at such a massive scale was nearly impossible and required lots of workforce and resources.

 Research and development during the revolution helped us find various ways to use machinery and chemicals that let even small farming communities produce higher yields.

 2. Consistent High Yields In Unfavorable Conditions

-Before the Green Revolution, farmers relied on mother nature when it came to annual yields and produce.
+Before the Green Revolution, farmers relied on mother nature for annual yields and produce.
 However, scientists and researchers succeeded in creating new strains of various crops, including wheat and rice, during the revolution.

-These new strains were resistant to wind, weathering, pests, and diseases.
-Meaning, not only would they produce a higher yield, but they also thrive in adverse conditions.
+These new strains resisted wind, weathering, pests, and diseases.
+Meaning not only would they produce a higher yield, but they also thrive in adverse conditions.

 After that, the technique spread out in different parts of the world, including developing countries.
-This helped the global supply of staple food crops to double and then triple over twenty years.
+This helped the global supply of staple food crops double and triple over twenty years.